Reed, Denver’s defense throttle Cardinals 20-7

 Anderson’s 28-yard touchdown pass to A.J.
 Richardson pulled the Cardinals to 10-7, but the Broncos responded with a four-play, 75-yard touchdown drive.

-Khalfani Muhammad, who had run seven times for minus-1 yard to that point, reeled off runs of 9, 12 and 52 yards, setting up Devontae Jackson’s 2-yard score.
+Khalfani Muhammad , who had run seven times for minus-1 yard to start out, reeled off runs of 9, 12 and 47 yards, setting up Devontae Jackson’s 2-yard score.

-Broncos coach Vic Fangio said he wanted to see separation from Hogan and rookie QB Brett Rypien, but he really didn’t get his wish.
+Fangio said he wanted to see separation from Hogan and rookie QB Brett Rypien, but he really didn’t get his wish.
 Hogan was 12 for 23 for 138 yards, a TD and two interceptions, including a desperation pass at halftime after Fangio called timeout with a second left.
 And Rypien was 8 of 11 for 86 yards with no touchdowns and an interception.

+Like the 61-year-old Broncos first-time head coach, Cardinals rookie coach Kliff Kingsbury, 40, now heads into the toughest part of his new gig: cutting his roster to 53 players by Saturday.

+“It’ll be a busy weekend,” Kingsbury said.
+“I’m not sure as far as the numbers go what that will look like.
+The scouting department had been working long hours getting ready.”

 MALVEAUX-McMANUS

-Broncos K Brandon McManus was 9-for-9 in the preseason, including field goals of 50 and 33 yards Thursday night, before Cameron Malveaux blocked his 54-yard attempt late in the fourth quarter.
+Broncos K Brandon McManus was 9 for 9 in the preseason, including field goals of 50 and 33 yards Thursday night, before Cameron Malveaux blocked his 54-yard attempt late in the fourth quarter.

 Broncos S Shamarko Thomas (hamstring) was injured on the kickoff coverage, and Denver WR Steven Dunbar Jr. (rib) went out in the second half.